Department Manager & Payroll Representative Info

 No, the department should speak with the employee about requesting a FMLA or medical leave of absence.
 The department should also suggest or advise the employee to inquire about submitting a disability claim.
 Only Human Resources is authorized to place an employee on an approved disability leave.
 If the employee's claim for Duke Disability is approved, HR will process the necessary payroll form.

 How will the department know if the employee has been approved for Duke disability?

-Human Resources will send a copy to the department of the payroll form processed to place the employee on an approved disability leave.
+Human Resources will send to the department the payroll form to complete to place the employee on an approved disability leave.
 The completed form is returned to Sonya Stewart in Human Resources.

 An employee is receiving a voluntary disability check from Hartford.
 Shouldn't the employee be on a disability leave?

 No, the disability leave code is only for employees approved for Duke's Disability, not the voluntary plan.
 However, it is important that the employee be placed on either a FMLA or medical leave of absence.